Wounded Warrior Project: Soldier Ride

 For the past 20 years, Wounded Warrior Project has organized its annual Soldier Ride, a multi-day cycling program.
+The Soldier Ride originated from the initiative of a single cyclist who completed a 5,000-mile coast-to-coast journey to honor post-9/11 injured veterans.
+Since then, Soldier Ride has organized events in cities across the United States.
+The rides focus on improving the management of stress, anxiety, and depression, and ways to mitigate the risk of suicide.

+WWP provides all participants with adaptive cycling equipment or necessary modifications at no cost.
+Soldier Ride events also provide veterans with opportunities to network with other veterans and communities across the country.

-The most recent Soldier Ride was in January 2023 and featured a 3-day bike ride starting in Miami, Florida, and ending in the Florida Keys.
-Participants in the ride were also invited to interact with dolphins at Dolphin Research Center in the Florida Keys.
+In April 2023, a Soldier Ride started in Annapolis, Maryland, and ended in Lorton, Virginia.
+The nearly 30 participants visited the White House and met Vice President Kamala Harris.
+The January 2023 ride featured a 3-day bike ride starting in Miami, Florida, and ending in the Florida Keys.
+Participants in the ride were also invited to interact with dolphins at the Dolphin Research Center in the Florida Keys.
 In 2022, participants were invited to the White House to start the ride, where they were welcomed by President Joe Biden and First Lady Jill Biden.
+There was also a ride in the Chicago area in 2022, in which participants cycled about 60 miles in 3 days.

 Independence Program

 Wounded Warrior Project's Independence Program offers support to veterans with brain injuries, spinal cord injuries, or other neurological conditions, and their caregivers.
 This program is for recovering veterans that are transitioning from a medical facility to their home environment to allow them to rely on themselves and become functionally independent.
-Through the program, veterans gain access to occupational therapy, social workers and rehab counselors on site where they live, without having to pay any out of pocket costs.
+Through the program, veterans gain access to occupational therapy, social workers and rehab counselors on-site where they live, without having to pay any out of pocket costs.
+In 2020, Wounded Warrior Project invested $7.25 million to support veteran and military caregivers.